 69. It was foreseen from the outset that the implementation of the work plan was to be monitored by the Governing Body in accordance with its governance role.
-The Governing Body may wish to review all action points in the work plan at its 341st Session (March 2021) which continues to be implemented as decided, including the trial of optional voluntary conciliation or other measures at the national level it decided to introduce at its 334th Session (October-November 2018) in the operation of the representations procedure under article 24 of the Constitution (see Appendix I).
+All action points in the work plan continue to be implemented as decided, including the trial of optional voluntary conciliation or other measures at the national level, which the Governing Body decided to introduce in the operation of the representations procedure under article 24 of the Constitution at its 334th Session (October-November 2018) (see Appendix I).
+The Governing Body may wish to review the trial of optional voluntary conciliation introduced in the operation of the representation procedure under article 24 of the Constitution as well as the pilot project for the establishment of baselines for the Promotional Framework for Occupational Safety and Health Convention, 2006 (No. 187), at one of its forthcoming sessions, possibly at its 346th Session (October-November 2022) (see Appendix II).